WuKunhuan-PolyU/COMP5327_LivingIoT_Simulation/README.md

 ## Introduction

-This simulator implements a bio-inspired wireless localization system based on the "Living IoT" concept presented in the SIGCOMM'19 paper: ```Living IoT: A Flying Wireless Platform on Live Insects```.
+This simulator implements a bio-inspired wireless localization system based on the "Living IoT" concept presented in the SIGCOMM'19 paper: ```Living IoT: A Flying Wireless Platform on Live Insects``` (https://arxiv.org/pdf/1812.09419).

 The system utilizes live insects (bumblebees) as mobile platforms carrying IoT devices, with multiple Access Points (APs) employing beamforming techniques for real-time positioning.

 Key features of the simulator: